nicklleite/nicklleite.github.io/README.md

 # Hi, this is my CV

 Hey there!
 Glad you came.
-My name is Nicholas and I'm full stack web developer focusing on Back-End development. from Ribeirão Preto, São Paulo, Brazil, South America, Earth...
+My name is Nicholas and I'm full stack web developer focusing on Back-End development.
+I'm from Ribeirão Preto, São Paulo, Brazil, South America, Earth...

 I have worked professionally since 2013, using PHP as my main programming language.
 Since then, I've been working on several companies, developing